jsvine/tinystats/README.md

 tinystats [report-type] [your-newsletter-username]
 ```

 Each command will print its results to the command line.
 So, to save a spreadsheet of every URL I've included in [Data Is Plural](https://tinyletter.com/data-is-plural) as `dip-urls.csv`, I'd run this command:

 ```
 tinystats urls data-is-plural > dip-urls.csv
 ```

-Note: When you run a `tinystats` command, you'll be prompted for your password.
+Note: `tinystats` will prompt you to enter your password.
 Your password is *not stored anywhere* or sent anywhere other than to TinyLetter's servers.

 ## Details And Options